gemcollector/PIE-G/README.md

 ## Setup

-The MuJoCo license and instruction can be found at https://github.com/deepmind/mujoco
+The MuJoCo license and instruction can be found at https://github.com/deepmind/mujoco;The Mujoco Version should be `2.1.1` for training.

 The DeepMind Control license and instruction can be found at https://github.com/deepmind/dm_control